Answers to common questions

 No, you can also attend your session via telehealth or phone.

 Health professionals that work in rural or remote areas and are unable to access quality psychological treatment can attend via phone or telehealth.

 Furthermore, telehealth allows health professionals across Australia to access our services.

 At times you may be too busy to attend your appointment in-person and the added flexibility of telehealth may assist in reaching your therapeutic goals.

 Research on the clinical effectiveness of telehealth services has demonstrated that home-based telehealth treatments are, generally, of equal calibre as that delivered in conventional face-to-face office settings (Luxton, Osenbach & Pruitt, 2014).

 Telehealth sessions may not be appropriate for every client and their individual therapy.
 In such cases, your Psychologist will speak with you about possible limitations and together you can strategise on a plan will best suit your personal goals.

 A cancellation fee of 50% of the full scheduled fee will apply if you cancel within 48 hours or do not attend a scheduled appointment, including the initial consultation.
+The full fee will be charged for an appointment that has been missed with no notice (non-attendance).
 This fee will need to be paid before scheduling a further appointment.